ankitmishra42/TelegramBotAutomation/README.md

-# 🚀 Telegram Bot for API Monitoring & Database Alerts
+# 🚀 Telegram Bot for API data Monitoring, stores in MySQL, and sends real-time alerts

 This project is a **Telegram bot automation** that:
 - Fetches token data from the **DEXTools API**.